adamhlt/adamhlt.github.io/content/posts/cube-world-reversing-dump-the-game/index.md

 ![Steam Stub](https://user-images.githubusercontent.com/48086737/234103414-5baef205-7c17-4e98-b0f3-8f13e9f7bc23.png "`Detect It Easy` identifies the packer as `Steam stub`.")

-With `Detect It Easy`, we can now confirm that the game is packed with Steam DRM.
-So, to make our cheat and reverse the game, we need to unpack it first.
+With `Detect It Easy`, we can now confirm that the game is packed with `Steam DRM`.
+So, to reverse the game and make our cheat, we need to unpack it first.

 ## Unpack the game